-Valid control bits: none '''
+Valid control bits: none

 The I1 packet contains the fixed HIP header and the Initiator's DH\GROUP\LIST.
-The Initiator's HIT Suite ID MUST be of a HIP DEX type as defined in Section 5.2.1.
+The Initiator's HIT Suite ID MUST be of a HIP DEX type as defined in Section 5.2.4.

 Regarding the Responder's HIT, the Initiator may receive this HIT either from a DNS lookup of the Responder's FQDN, from some other repository, or from a local table.
 The Responder's HIT also MUST be of a HIP DEX type.
 If the Initiator does not know the Responder's HIT, it may attempt to use opportunistic mode by using NULL (all zeros) as the Responder's HIT.
-See also "HIP Opportunistic Mode" [RFC7401].
+See Section 4.1.8 of [RFC7401] for detailed information about the "HIP Opportunistic Mode".

-The Initiator's and the Responder's HITs both determine the DH group ID that must be used in order to successfully conclude the triggered handshake.
-HITs, however, do not include a hint about the DH group ID of the ECDH-based Host Identity (HI).
-To inform the Responder about its employed and its otherwise supported DH Group IDs, the Initiator therefore includes a DH\GROUP\LIST parameter in the I1 packet.
+As a compression of the employed HIs, the Initiator's and the Responder's HITs both determine the DH group ID that must be used in order to successfully conclude the triggered handshake.
+HITs, however, only include the OGA ID identifying a HIP DEX HIT.
+They do not include information about the specific DH group ID of the corresponding HI.
+To inform the Responder about its employed and its otherwise supported DH Group IDs, the Initiator therefore includes the DH\GROUP\LIST parameter in the I1 packet.
 This parameter MUST include the DH group ID that corresponds to the currently employed Initiator HIT as the first list element.
-With HIP DEX, the DH\GROUP\LIST parameter MUST only include ECDH groups defined in Section 5.2.2.
+With HIP DEX, the DH\GROUP\LIST parameter MUST only include ECDH groups defined in Section 5.2.1.